 \section{Discussion and Future Work}

-In this work we studied the application of modern Deep Learning methods to visual recognition tasks in robotics.
-We challenged Deep Learning methods on an object recognition task that was specifically designed to represent a prototypical visual recognition problem in a real robotics application.
-Our experiments show that Deep Learning leads to remarkable performance for the visual tasks of object classification and instance recognition.
-Proper adoption of knowledge transfer strategies -- in particular mixing Deep Learning with conventional ``shallow'' classifiers based on Kernel methods -- plays a fundamental role, in that they leverage on the visual representation learned on large-scale datasets to achieve high performance in the robotic domain.
+In this work we reported on an extensive experimental validation of the application of latest deep learning methods to visual object recognition in robotics.
+We challenged these methods on a setting that was specifically designed to represent a prototypical real world scenario.
+Our results showed that deep learning leads to remarkable performance for both category and instance recognition.
+We showed also that proper adoption of knowledge transfer strategies -- in particular mixing deep learning with ``shallow'' classifiers -- plays a key role, in that they leverage on the visual representation learned on large-scale datasets to achieve high performance in the robotic application.

-However, a substantial gap still exists between the performance that can be obtained on the two domains.
-Our analysis shows that this performance gap is due to scarce semantic variability, which characterizes the robotic domain and is due to the intrinsic cost of acquiring training samples.
-Yet, adoption of robotic systems in real applications requires to push further these requirements to achieve performance that approaches $100\%$.
-Indeed, in real-world robotics applications, failures due to object mis-detection or mis-classification can potentially lead to dramatically more critical and harmful consequences than in standard image retrieval scenarios.
-Therefore, the error rate of these systems will need to be as close as possible to zero to be considered for production and deployment in environments shared with humans.
+However, a substantial gap still exists between the performance that can be obtained in the two domains.
+Our analysis shows that one reason for this gap is limited semantic variability of data collected in robotics settings (due to the intrinsic cost of acquiring training examples).
+Moreover, we need to push further these requirements since the error rate of robotic recognition systems will need to be as close as possible to zero in order to be considered for production and deployment in real applications.